CambridgeDH/DH-RSE-Summer-School-2023/Day4/README.md

 on reflective and metallic surfaces, or with transparent objects.

 It is perfectly possible to use photos taken with a phone to generate models, however you will find a more flexible option is to use a camera that can be easily configured for different exposure settings, such as a DLSR or mirrorless.
+Also, make sure you have the cables required to transfer images onto your computer.

 ### Teaching Computational Methods to Humanities Researchers